matjon/em3371-controller/README.md

 - integration into other projects that handle weather station data (I could search them on GitHub),
   - I did some research and writing a WeeWX plugin seems sensible,
+  - or perhaps modifying wview, but it seems not to be maintained any longer,

+- find other weather stations that should be compatible with this software,
+  - searching for "Livingsense" (the mobile app name) may be helpful,